MWTestee/Leaflet.PtvLayer/Readme.md

 * Traffic Information
 * Truck Parking Europe

+You can test the layers here http://ptv-logistics.github.io/Leaflet.PtvLayer/

-To use this plugin, you need a PTV xMapServer installation or an xServer internet subscription.
+To use this code, you need a PTV xMapServer installation or an xServer internet subscription.
 Go to http://xserver.ptvgroup.com/en-uk/products/ptv-xserver-internet/test/ to get a trial token.